milad-codes/milad-codes/README.md

 # Hi there 👋,

-I'm an enthusiastic full-stack developer.
+I am an enthusiastic full-stack developer skilled in building scalable and robust applications using JavaScript, React, and Node.js.
 I enjoy writing full-stack applications using TDD, contributing to open-source projects and leading projects using scrum methodology.
-Being a self-driven, career-minded individual, I strive to grow everyday 💪
+Being a self-driven, career-minded individual, I strive to grow everyday

 - 🚀 &nbsp;I'm currently working on something cool 😉
 - 🧠 &nbsp;I'm learning **DevOps** and **Microservices**